mokoenaHluga/conversions-app/README.md

 # conversions-app
 Spring Boot application using rest API’s to do a conversions.
-Fully unit tested, and runs its own Docker
+Fully unit tested, and runs its own Docker.
+Uses Swagger for API Documentation and Jacoco for Test coverage.

 # To build the app docker image, run the below command
 docker build -t conversion-api.jar .